tekknolagi/tekknolagi.github.com/_posts/2024-07-10-scrapscript-tricks.md

 ```

 It's kind of unfortunate, because it means that writing something like
-`#some_tag [a, b]` allocates an object first for the list and then also for the
+`#some_tag [a, b]` allocates an object first for the list---several cons cells,
-tagged wrapper object.
+in fact---and then *also* for the tagged wrapper object.

 But I vaguely recalled something about OCaml encoding variants with only a
 couple of bits so I checked out their [page on data